 (Home >> Security Center >> Apache mod_userdir Tweak)

-mod_userdir module as a temporary URL system that allows users to view their websites.
-This temporary URL system functions even if the system does not possess configured DNS or the domain does not yet point to the server.
+mod_userdir Apache module as a temporary URL system that allows users to view their websites.
+This temporary URL system functions even if the system has not configured DNS or the domain does not yet point to the server.

 mod_userdir access, perform the following steps:

-This action allows all users to access content on the host via mod_userdir.
+This will allow for all users to access content on the host via mod_userdir.
 It is recommend that you only enable mod_userdir functionality on the DefaultHost.

-To allow your users to access their own accounts through the
+To allow all of your users to access their own accounts through the

 Do not select the Exclude Protection checkbox on a user's domain if you only wish to allow an individual user to access their site with a